and architect Jessica Barter of architecture and interior design studio, Bureaux

 At the end of April, we hosted the first live event of our Lounge Series.
 How we want to live was a design discussion between architect Jessica Barter of award-winning architecture and interior design studio, Bureaux, and Yu Mei founder and creative director, Jessie Wong.

-Gallerist Sarah Hopkinson was on hand at our Newmarket Lounge to ask the questions and facilitate.
+Gallerist Sarah Hopkinson was on hand at ourto ask the questions and facilitate.
 The conversation has been condensed and edited.

 Sarah: What do you find the most challenging part of your design process?